linode/linode_api4-python/docs/guides/getting_started.rst

    chosen_region = available_regions[0]

-   new_linode, password = client.linode.create_instance(chosen_region,
+   new_linode, password = client.linode.instance_create(chosen_region,
                                                         'g5-standard-4',
                                                         image='linode/debian9')

-:py:func:`create_instance` returns the newly-created Linode object and the root password that was generated for it.
+:py:func:`instance_create` returns the newly-created Linode object and the root password that was generated for it.
 This Linode will boot automatically, and should be available shortly.
 Finally, let's print out the results so we can access our new server.